supabase-cost-tuning

 | 2XL | 16 | 32 GB | $400/mo |

-Decision framework: Read replicas ($25/mo each) beat scaling up when reads dominate and you need geographic distribution.
+Decision framework: Read replicas ($25/mo each) beat scaling up when reads dominate and geographic distribution is needed.
 Connection pooling (Supavisor, free) reduces compute pressure from idle connections.

 Instructions